CumulusNetworks/docs/content/cumulus-linux-37/Network-Solutions/OpenStack-Neutron-ML2-and-Cumulus-Linux.md

 Additional REST API calls have been added to support the configuration of bridge using the bridge name instead of network ID.

-## Install and Configure the Cumulus Networks Modular Layer 2 Mechanism Driver
+## Install and Configure the Modular Layer 2 Mechanism Driver

-You need to install the Cumulus Networks ML2 mechanism driver on your Neutron host, which is available upstream:
+You need to install the ML2 mechanism driver on your Neutron host, which is available upstream:

     root@neutron:~# git clone https://github.com/CumulusNetworks/networking-cumulus.git